How Much Attention Does a Kitten Need? A Comprehensive Guide

 Kittens are known for their boundless energy, but they eventually calm down.
 The transition from a hyperactive kitten to a more relaxed adult cat varies by breed and individual personality, but here's a general timeline:

-- 0-3 months: Extremely energetic, curious and constantly exploring.
+• 0-3 months: Extremely energetic, curious and constantly exploring.

-- 3-6 months: Still very active, but may have short periods of rest.
+• 3 to 6 months: Still very active, but may have short periods of rest.

 Tips for managing kitten energy

-- Introduce a cat wheel: Some energetic breeds benefit from balance bikes.
+• Introduce a cat wheel: Some energetic breeds benefit from balance bikes.

-1. Scratching posts and scratching posts
+1. Scratching Posts and Scratching Posts

 2. Window bars